yiyansun/GeoAI/readme.md

 - Focus on intellectual engagement with the text rather than personal feelings.
 Whether you liked the reading is secondary to what you learned or questioned.
 - Draw connections between the readings and broader course themes, and most importantly, explore your own critical ideas about the assigned paper(s).

-### ✍️ Final Essay
+### Final Essay

 The final essay is due at the end of **Week 4** and should be between **2,500 and 3,000 words** (not exceeding 5,000 words in total).
 This assignment functions as a **research proposal**, where you synthesize technical skills with critical reflection to explore a topic related to GeoAI.

-You are encouraged to select a theme that draws from course content—such as hallucinations in large language models applied to spatial data, a critical evaluation of GeoAI in disaster response, or the environmental impacts of AI models.
-The essay must incorporate **at least two technical sources and two critical sources**, which can come from the course readings or your own independent research.
+You are encouraged to choose either a proposal topic that critically investigates **GeoAI technologies themselves** (e.g., hallucinations in LLMs applied to spatial data, model bias, or AI's environmental footprint); **or** A project that uses **GeoAI methods to study a broader social, environmental, or spatial issue**, where you also reflect on the implications and challenges of applying AI to that issue.
+In either case, the goal is to demonstrate your ability to combine technical application with critical inquiry.
+The essay must incorporate **at least two technical sources and two critical sources**, which can come from course readings or your own independent research.

 While preliminary results are welcome, they are **not required**.
-What we are primarily looking for is a **thoughtful, well-structured proposal** that demonstrates:
+What we are primarily looking for is a **thoughtful, well-structured proposal** that includes:

 - A **clear research question or problem statement**
 - A plan for **data collection** (what data, how to obtain it, and why it's appropriate)